top of page

 Phone numbers (MSISDN)

 Only MSISDNs in international format without the + sign are accepted by the API.
+For example:

-For example to send to the Australian number 0400123456, the format would be 61400123456.
+• To send to the Australian number 0400123456, the format would be 61400123456.

-For the New Zealand number 021123456, it would be 6421123456
+• To send to the New Zealand number 021123456, it would be 6421123456

 All MSISDNs returned by the REST API will be without a + or 00 prefix, even if they were sent in with one.